tloncorp/landscape/README.md

 To get started using Landscape first you need to run, `npm i` from the `ui` directory.
 This will install your npm dependencies and correctly link the current implementation of the packages at `pkg/npm/*` to your dependencies.

-If you intend to edit those packages will developing on Landscape, you should also have `npm run watch-libs` running to build and re-link them after every change.

 Once that's done, you can then run `npm run mock` if you'd like to get started immediately.
 This will use hard-coded mock data to power the interface so you can work on the interface without being connected to a ship.

 To develop against a working ship, you first need to add a `.env.local` file to the root of this directory.
 This file will not be committed.
 Adding `VITE_SHIP_URL={URL}` where **{URL}** is the URL of the ship you would like to point to, will allow you to run `npm run dev`.
 This will proxy all requests to the ship except for those powering the interface, allowing you to see live data.